Funshyaj/room-filter-api/README.md

   npm install
 ```

-Create a `.env` file and add the your localhost postgress database name and password
+Create a `.env` file and add your localhost postgress database name and password

-`DATABASE: ''
+- `DATABASE: ''`
-LOCAL_PASSWORD: ''`
+- `LOCAL_PASSWORD: ''`

 Start the server